 Santa Marta was quite a woman, at least as far as the little town of Villajoyosa is concerned.
-She conjured up two separate miracles, more than a century apart, which decided the fate of the community – and the people have been saying thank you with fiestas ever since.
+She conjured up two separate miracles, more than a century apart, which decided the fate of the community – and the people have been celebrating with fiestas ever since.

 Nobody knew quite what it signified – until some time later, when word came through from Madrid that King Philip lV had signed the order to build the dam on that very day, May 8.
 So Santa Marta had clearly been crying tears of happiness.
 To cut a long story short, the dam got built (at Relleu, in the hills behind La Vila), the water shortage was solved – and the dam is still there to this day.
 It’s well worth a visit by the way – check out my post here.